Sublinear Edge Fault-Tolerant Hyperspanners for Hypergraphs: The Construction of Multiplicative EFT Hyperspanners

-\textbf{Running Time Analysis} ~We show that Algorithm \ref{alg:iteration} takes $\widetilde{O}(mr^3+fn)$ time.
-First, sampling cluster centers takes $(|Z_{i}|)=\widetilde{O}(n)$ time and sampling paths $S_{i-1}$ also takes $\widetilde{O}(n)$ time.
+{ \bf Running Time Analysis} ~We show that Algorithm \ref{alg:iteration} has runtime $\widetilde{O}(mr^3+fn)$.
+First, sampling cluster centers takes $(|Z_{i}|)=\widetilde{O}(n)$ time, and sampling paths $S_{i-1}$ takes the same time.
 For each vertex $v$, we loop through its associated hyperedges $h$ in the outer for-loop and each vertex $u$ of $h$ (with status $pp$) in the inner for-loop, which result in $deg(v)\cdot r$ iterations.
 Then the total number of iterations for all vertices is $mr^2$.
 When storing the status of all triples in $O(mr^2)$ space, checking and setting statuses only incur constant time.
-In each iteration, we check each of the $O(\log n)$ paths in $S_{i-1}(u)$ whether its hyperedges intersect with $P_{i-1}(v)$ and its head hyperedge has vertices sharing with those of $P_{i-1}(v)$.
-Since each path has at most $k$ hyperedges and a hyperedge has size at most $r$, this takes $O(k+r)$ time.
-Similarly, checking the intersection of the head hyperedge and $Z_i$ takes $O(r)$ time.
+In each iteration, we check each of the $O(\log n)$ paths in $S_{i-1}(u)$ whether its hyperedges intersect with $P_{i-1}(v)$ and its head hyperedge shares vertices with those of $P_{i-1}(v)$.
+Since each path has at most $k$ hyperedges and a hyperedge has size at most $r$, this incurs $O(k+r)$ time.
+Similarly, checking the intersection of the head hyperedge and $Z_i$ incurs $O(r)$ time.
 In addition, we process each vertex and construct $\Omega(f)$ paths in $Q_i$, which takes $O(nf)$ time.
-Therefore, Algorithm \ref{alg:iteration} incurs $\widetilde{O}(mr^2(k+r)+fn)$.
-Summing over $k$ iterations, the construction of EFT hyperspanners (Algorithm \ref{alg:eft}) incurs $\widetilde{O}(mr^2k(k+r)+fkn)$ time.
-Considering $k$ is typically $O(\log n)$, the runtime can be simplified as $\widetilde{O}(mr^3+fn)$.
+Therefore, Algorithm \ref{alg:iteration} incurs $\widetilde{O}(mr^2(k+r)+fn)$ time.
+Summing over $k$ iterations, the construction of EFT hyperspanners (Algorithm \ref{alg:eft}) has runtime $\widetilde{O}(mr^2k(k+r)+fkn)$.
+Since $k$ is typically $O(\log n)$, the runtime can be simplified as $\widetilde{O}(mr^3+fn)$.